The Runaways (2010 film): Plot

 The Runaways are soon signed to Mercury Records and release an album.
 On account of the album's success, they travel to Japan to play a concert.
 Following their performance, Lita throws magazines at Cherie because they have pictures of Cherie only.
 Cherie is shocked because she thought the articles were to cover the whole band.
 As Lita, Cherie and Joan argue, overenthusiastic fans break through the window and chase the girls out of the building.
 Cherie's drug use worsens, until she overdoses in the hotel elevator and is sent to the hospital.
 Upon arriving back in the United States, Cherie begins to abuse her alcoholic father's painkiller medication.

 At the studio recording their next album, Cherie has a mental breakdown and refuses to play after reading a cruel comment about her by Kim in a magazine article.
 Lita then rudely insults Cherie for being more popular than the rest of them; Cherie insists that she never asked for it.
 Kim orders Cherie to get in the booth and sing and Lita continues insulting her.
 Though Joan defends her, Cherie angrily quits the band and leaves the studio.
 Joan is outraged, and the Runaways are finished.
 Cherie returns home while Joan starts her own band, Joan Jett and the Blackhearts.
 Cherie collapses again in a phone booth in an abandoned parking lot after attempting to buy cheap liquor for herself.
-At the hospital, her twin sister Marie Currie visits her and orders her to straighten herself up.
+At the hospital, her twin sister Marie visits her and orders her to straighten herself up.